Meet our coaches

-David is currently a sophomore at Georgetown University.
+David is currently a junior at Georgetown University.
 He is majoring in economics and computer science.
 In high school, David debated for Potomac and found success on the national circuit.
 His accomplishments include breaking at Georgetown, Penn, and twice at TOC silver division along with placing first at the NSDA Chesapeake qualifier.
 David is currently doing American Parliamentary in college and is on the Georgetown Parliamentary team.
 During his freshman year, he placed third at the Hopkins novice tournament, championed at Penn novice, and achieved a top 16 finish at the American University Pro-ams.
 This is David's second year coaching at Potomac.
 Teams he has coached have broke and reached late out-rounds at GMU, Georgetown, Capitol Beltway, Durham, and Lakelands.
 The teams he has coached have also qualified for the TOC.

-Coach Ethan is currently a junior at The University of Maryland at College Park, majoring in Finance and Accounting.
+Coach Ethan is currently a senior at The University of Maryland at College Park, majoring in Finance and Accounting.
 Throughout high school, Ethan was on the Potomac Debate team, serving as the Captain his senior year.
 During his captainship, Ethan not only qualified for Silver TOC but helped mentor numerous JV and novice teammates who went onto do the same.
 As a college debater, he currently debates for the Maryland Parliamentary Debate Team and has placed nationally as a varsity speaker within the American Parliamentary Debate Association.
 As a PF coach, he has mentored teams that have reached deep elimination rounds on the national circuit and have went on to qualify for NSDA Nationals and Tournament of Champions.

 Send us a message